-There are seven golf courses on Batam that includes Batam Hills Golf Resort, Padang Golf Sukajadi, Indah Puri Golf Resort, Southlinks Golf and Country Club, Tamarin Santana Golf Club, Tering Bay Golf and Country Club, and the Palm Springs Golf and Beach Resort.
-Each of the seven courses are maintained international standards and have amenities such as bars and restaurants.
+There are seven golf courses on Batam.
+These are Batam Hills Golf Resort, Padang Golf Sukajadi, Indah Puri Golf Resort, Southlinks Golf and Country Club, Tamarin Santana Golf Club, Tering Bay Golf and Country Club, and the Palm Springs Golf and Beach Resort.
+Each of the seven courses are maintained to international standards and have amenities such as bars and restaurants.
 Sukajadi is probably the best course around Batam.

 11: Discover Pulau Penyengat